İş Bank commercial featuring Atatürk: Production

 The commercial was directed by Gürkan Kurtkaya and was shot in black and white giving it a historic feel with the slogan "the roses you have grown are mourning" (Yetiştirdiğin güller bugün matemdeler).
 The preparations for the commercial lasted three weeks.
 The actual filming itself lasted 3 days.
 A technical team made out of 50 people took part in the filming.
 For the details of the era, Rıdvan Akar was consulted.

 The role of the boy was acted by Hakan Büyüktopçu and the role of Atatürk was acted by Haluk Bilginer.
 Prior to the shooting, Haluk Bilginer received a natural make-up lasting hours.
 Including the test shootings, Bilginer spent a total of 40 hours in the make-up room.
 The make-up work was conducted by Vittorio Sodano and his team.
 For one week, the make-up team worked in Italy for preparations and worked for another week in the set during the shootings.
 To convert Bilginer's face to Atatürk, first a cast was made of his face.
 Hair and eyebrow pieces that were prepared in Italy were put in their places by Suzan Kardeş after a 2-day worth work on them.
 The costumes were based on a photo from June 21, 1936 of Atatürk.
 Designer Nalan Türkoğlu and her team of six people created ten costumes in one week.

-To find a suitable location for the take representing the features of the era, three separate teams searched İstanbul, Edirne, Bursa, İzmir, and Antalya.
+To find a suitable location for the take representing the features of the era, three separate teams searched Istanbul, Edirne, Bursa, İzmir, and Antalya.
 Finally Paşabahçe was the location agreement concluded with.
 A special set was made for the filming, and the take of the 107-second commercial started in the morning and lasted till later that night.
 After each take, Bilginer went behind camera and had inspected each plan.